 What’s Missing From Opera?

 Now that I’m back on Opera, I’m happy to report that I feel no temptation or urge to return to Chrome.
-There is one feature that I do miss — Chrome’s user profiles — but I can live without it.
-Opera’s benefits more than outweigh it.
+There is one feature that I do miss—Chrome’s user profiles—but I can live with that.
+Opera’s benefits more than outweigh its drawbacks and it has many useful features that make browsing fun.

 Note that while I’m writing this from the perspective of Windows, Mac users should also consider switching from Chrome to Opera.